walshbr/walshbr.github.io/_drafts/2018-12-31-praxis-changes-this-year.md

 Code Lab as a way to force them to work together.
 Empowering their individual research interests
-Unit on pedagogy

 Some things you can distill from this process that might be instructive for people more generally -

-Empower the individual as much as the group identity.
 Group identity starts from interlocking subgroups.
 Mix thinking with doing together.
 Articulate the pedagogy - get the buy in